Chart Color Schemes

 The level of residential development activity in Lawnton was found to be higher than 90% of real estate markets across the country

-Lawnton has received approximately 102 dwelling approvals per year over the past five financial years, totalling 514 homes.
-As of FY-26, 47 approvals have been recorded.
-On average, each dwelling has accommodated 2.3 new residents annually between FY-21 and FY-25.
-The average construction cost value for new homes is $219,000, which is below regional norms, indicating more affordable housing options.
+Lawnton has received approximately 102 dwelling approvals annually over the past five financial years, totalling 514 homes.
+As of FY-26, 58 approvals have been recorded.
+On average, each dwelling has accommodated around 2.3 new residents per year between FY-21 and FY-25, reflecting strong demand that supports property values.
+The average construction cost value for these dwellings was $219,000, which is below regional norms, indicating more affordable housing options.

-This financial year, Lawnton has registered $7.8 million in commercial approvals, suggesting limited commercial development focus.
-Compared to Greater Brisbane, Lawnton has 168% more building activity per person, offering ample choice for buyers and reflecting strong developer confidence in the area.
-New developments consist of 87% detached dwellings and 13% townhouses or apartments, maintaining Lawnton's low density nature and attracting space-seeking buyers.
-With around 85 people moving in per dwelling approval, Lawnton exhibits characteristics of a growth area.
-Future projections estimate that Lawnton will add approximately 3,945 residents by 2041.
+In the current financial year, Lawnton has registered $7.8 million in commercial approvals, suggesting limited focus on commercial development.
+Compared to Greater Brisbane, Lawnton has 168% more building activity per person, providing ample choice for buyers and reflecting strong developer confidence in the area.
+The new developments consist of 87% detached dwellings and 13% townhouses or apartments, preserving Lawnton's low-density nature and attracting space-seeking buyers.
+With around 85 people moving into the area for each dwelling approval, Lawnton exhibits growth area characteristics.
+According to AreaSearch's latest quarterly estimate, Lawnton is projected to add 3,945 residents by 2041.

 Frequently Asked Questions - Development